What would you do if you were inviting an employee to a gross misconduct meeting and they asked for a friend to come along to help?

 That’s exactly the situation a nursery manager found themselves in recently.

 Claire was a cleaner employed by the nursery to carry out her work after the nursery had closed for the evening.
 The nursery had cause to believe that Claire was not working all of the hours she stated on her timesheet.
 Therefore, they invited her to attend a disciplinary hearing following an investigation.
 In the invite letter, Claire was advised that if the allegation was found to be proven, this would constitute gross misconduct.
 She was also advised of her right to be accompanied.

 Prior to the hearing Claire e-mailed the Nursery Manager and asked if she could bring a friend along as she requires “help in the meeting”.
-The Manager doesn’t know whether to refuse the request as she is aware that the right to be accompanied only extends to a work colleague or trade union representative, so she called Croner’s Employment Advisory Service to clarify.
+The Manager doesn’t know whether to refuse the request as she is aware that the right to be accompanied only extends to a work colleague or trade union representative, so she called the legal advice helpline to clarify.

 Potential for claim

 The Nursery Manager contacted the Employment Advice Service (EAS) again and relayed the reply.
 The Advisor identified that this request could well be considered a reasonable adjustment as it would appear that Claire could potentially be a disabled person under the Equality Act 2010.
 As the allegations didn’t raise any confidentiality issues or concerns of damage to the nursery’s reputation it was advised that the safest course of action would be to allow the request.

 By contacting the EAS the requirement to make a reasonable adjustment was identified and the disciplinary process adapted appropriately.
 Had the Nursery Manager simply refused the request then the nursery would likely have faced claims for disability discrimination claim for failure to make reasonable adjustments and potentially an unfair dismissal claim arising from the same.